mattruggio/basketball/README.md

 **Assessment** | When the Room needs to know who a Front Office wants to select, the Room will send the Front Office an Assessment.
 The Assessment is a report of where the team currently stands: players picked, players available, and round information.
 **Calendar** | Stores important boundary dates (exhibition start, exhibition end, season start, and season end).
 **Conference** | A collection of Divisions.
-**Coordinator Repository** | Understands how to save and load Coordinator objects.
 **Coordinator** | Object which can take a League, Calendar, Games, and an Arena and provide an iterable interface to enumerate through days and simulate games as results.
 **Detail** | Re-representation of a Result object but from a specific team's perspective.
 **Division** | A collection of teams.
 **Draft** | Bounded context (sub-module) dealing with running a round-robin player draft for teams.
 **Exhibition** | Pre-season game which has no impact to team record.
-**External Dependency** | Some outside system which this library or portions of this library are dependent on.
-**File Store** | Implements a store that can interact with the underlying File System.
-**File System** | Local operating system that repositories can use as their underlying persistence layer.
 **Front Office** | Identifiable as a team, contains logic for how to auto-pick draft selections.
 Meant to be subclassed and extended to include more intricate player selection logic as the base will simply randomly select a player.
 **Game** | Matches up a date with two teams (home and away) to represent a coordinatord match-up.
-**League Repository** | Understands how to save and load League objects from JSON files on disk.
 **League** | Describes a league in terms of structure composed of conferences, divisions, teams, and players.
 **Match** | When the Coordinator needs an Arena instance to select a game winner, it will send the Arena a Match.
 A match is Game but also includes the active roster (players) for both teams that will participate in the game.
 **Org** | Bounded context (sub-module) dealing with overall organizational structure of a sports assocation.